MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M04_L04_Configure_a_Project_and_Repository_Structure_to_Support_Secure_Pipelines.md

 #### Task 1: Create a new team project

-1. In your browser, open the Azure DevOps portal.
+1. Navigate to the Azure DevOps portal at https://dev.azure.com and open your organization.
 2. Open your organization settings and then Projects under the General section.
 3. Click on the **+ New project** button.
 4. Enter eShopSecurity as the name for the new team project.